Pingasmaster/newtube/README.md

 Start the API server:

-The runtime knobs are the port of the api and the directories www root and media root which can be customized upon first `./installer` run or in `/etc/viewtubeconfig`
+The runtime knobs are the API port plus the www/media roots. `./installer` writes them into `/etc/viewtube-env`, and every binary described below reads that file automatically (you can still override the values per command).

 ```
 screen -S "backend" ./backend